DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/Element_size_scrolling.md

 - They provide the “outer” width/height of the element.
 Or, in other words, its full size including borders.
 - Example:
-  - `offsetWidth = 390` – the outer width, can be calculated as inner CSS-width (300px) plus paddings (2 _ 20px) and borders (2 _ 25px).
+  - `offsetWidth = 390` – the outer width, can be calculated as inner CSS-width (300px) plus paddings (2 x 20px) and borders (2 x 25px).
   - `offsetHeight = 290` – the outer height.

 ## clientTop/left

-- return width of top/left botder acoording to clientTop/Left
+- return width of top/left border acoording to clientTop/Left

 ## clientWidth/Height